+Acknowledgements.
 The airglow imaging at Syowa was carried out by the Japanese Antarctic Research Expedition (JARE) of the Ministry of Education, Culture, Sports, Science and Technology (MEXT).
 The airglow imager in Tomohon is operated by the National Institute of Aeronautics and Space (LAPAN), Indonesia.
 The airglow imager in Shigaraki is operated by Institute for Space-Earth Environmental Research (ISEE), Nagoya University, in collaboration with the Research Institute for Sustainable Humanosphere, Kyoto University.
 This research was supported by JSPS KAKENHI grants (JP 15H02137, JP 15H05815, and JP 16H06286), projects KP-1 and KP-301 of the National Institute of Polar Research (NIPR), and by the JSPS Core-to-Core Program, B. Asia-Africa Science Platforms.
+This research was supported by the National Institute of Information and Communications Technology (NICT) Foreign Researcher Invitation Program.
 The MERRA-2 data used in this study have been provided by the Global Modeling and Assimilation Office (GMAO) at NASA Goddard Space Flight Center.
 This publication was supported by an NIPR publication subsidy.